 Ancestral Remembrance Class

-Ancestral Remembrance with Erin Langley
+Ancestral Remembrance with the Indigenous Mind Council

 This work is designed to help people of all backgrounds reconnect with our indigenous minds, heritages, and traditions.
 Working as a group provides safety and context, and magnifies our momentum.
 This work is guided by the ancestors, and requires a stable mind, community, and support system.

-Heal Yourself; Heal the Generations: Process ancestral trauma and genocide to heal yourself (physically, emotionally, and spiritually), your predecessors, and future generations.
+Heal Yourself; Heal the Generations: Process ancestral trauma to heal yourself (physically, emotionally, and spiritually), your predecessors, and future generations.
 Live the inherited stories that empower you, and release those that bind you.
 Learn your native songs, dances, and cultural arts to share in the joyful expressions of your tribes.
 Address trauma and addiction through an ancestral framework.
 Develop relationships with the land you live on and feel connected to the natural rhythms of your geographical home by participating in appropriate seasonal behavior.

 Materials include weekly readings, homework assignments, compendium of electronic resources, genealogical references, and a private online forum for group check-ins between sessions.

 Anyone can benefit from Ancestral Remembrance, including Christians, adoptees, people with significant family trauma, and those who follow traditions outside of their genetic heritage.
 Understanding who we are more deeply in this body refines our capacity and impact on the world.

 Payment plans available upon request.
 Scholarships may be available depending on class size and need.